abrabec2/DataAnalysis---Covid-in-Tableau/README.md

-Data Analyst Project Repository

-This repository contains all the queries and code used for doing projects in data analytics
+# Covid-Data Analysis

+## Project Overview

+This project focuses on analyzing Covid data to perform data exploration using SQL and to generate visualization in tableau.

+Tableau visualization dash board based on this data analysis is [here](https://public.tableau.com/app/profile/bec.abraham/viz/Coviddashboard_17238284574810/Dashboard1)